 Coring sites are identified from bathymetric maps, and sites are selected to avoid gravity-flow deposition and complicated bottom topography.
-We will obtain at least two, 1- 2 m long cores using the percussion corer that we built last year to obtain cores from each lake.
-High quality surface cores will be obtained with a device (Glew corer) designed for sampling unconsolidated sediments and obtaining an undisturbed sediment-water interface.
-The cores will be stored in a cold room and excess material archived for future studies.
+A piston-equipped, percussion corer is being used.
+Undisturbed surface cores are obtained with a device (Glew corer) designed for sampling unconsolidated sediments and obtaining an undisturbed sediment-water interface.
+The cores are stored in a cold room and excess material is archived for future studies.

-Cores will be described for lithology, texture, color, and other properties, and photographed.
-Each core will be continuously scanned for magnetic susceptibility.
+Cores are described for lithology, texture, color, and other properties, and photographed.
+Each core is continuously scanned for magnetic susceptibility.
 Magnetic susceptibility, a measure of the abundance of magnetic minerals, provides important stratigraphic and sedimentologic information (e.g., King et al., 1983).
 For example, magnetic susceptibility is sensitive to volcanic ash abundance; visually undetected ashes often are easily detected in susceptibility profiles.
-Ash layers should be common in many of the lakes, given the close proximity to active volcanoes, and they are useful for correlating between cores and between different lakes.
-Sediment chronologies will be determined by a combination of 210Pb-dating (Bruland et al., 1974) in the upper several tens of centimeters and by AMS-14C dating of terrestrial plant macrofossils in sediments older than several centuries.
+Ash layers are common in many of the lakes, given the close proximity to active volcanoes, and they are useful for correlating between cores and between different lakes.
+Sediment chronologies are determined by a combination of Pb-dating (Bruland et al., 1974) in the upper several tens of centimeters and by AMS-C dating of terrestrial plant macrofossils in sediments older than several centuries.

-2) Reconstructing changes in sockeye salmon abundance

-Changes in input of marine-derived nutrients (MDN) will be determined by analysis of del15N.
-As discussed earlier, downcore changes in the abundance of MDN (from del15N) reflect changes in the number of returning adult salmon, and thus is a proxy for escapement.
-Organic carbon content, C/N ratio, and del13C also indicate changes in organic matter source (Hedges and Parker, 1976; Meyers, 1990).
-Time-series of organic C content, C/N ratios, and stable C and N isotopes will shed light on changes in the source and supply rate of organic matter.
+2) Reconstructing changes in sockeye salmon abundance and productivity Changes in input of marine-derived nutrients (MDN) are determined by analysis of delN.
+As discussed earlier, downcore changes in the abundance of MDN (from delN) reflect changes in the number of returning adult salmon, and thus is a proxy for escapement.
+Organic carbon content, C/N ratio, and delC also indicate changes in organic matter source (Hedges and Parker, 1976; Meyers, 1990) and lake productivity.
+Time-series of organic C content, C/N ratios, and stable C and N isotopes shed light on changes in the source and supply rate of aquatic and terrestrial organic matter.
+In 2004 and 2005, we plan on analyzing for total diatom abundance (opal) using standard techniques.
+The three tracers of lake productivity (C%, delC, and opal) will allow for a robust reconstruction.
 We will calibrate our MDN-based reconstructions in sockeye salmon escapement with recorded escapement records.
-The lakes we propose to study have had significant changes in escapement during the past few decades.
-These variations allow us to determine how well sedimentary del15N reflects escapement (e.g., Fig. 1).
-Using recent calibrations, we will estimate prehistoric escapements from downcore changes in del15N.
+The lakes we are studying have experienced significant changes in escapement over the past few decades.
+These variations allow us to determine how well sedimentary delN reflects escapement.
+Using recent calibrations, we will estimate prehistoric escapements from downcore changes in delN.